LIAS-CUHKSZ/Epipolar_evaluation/README.md

   [Direct Optimization of Frame-to-Frame Rotation](https://ieeexplore.ieee.org/document/6751403)

+- **LM**：direct optimize the epipolar error, use nonlinear-least square L-M method to minimize the cost. (using the interface of [OpenGV](https://github.com/laurentkneip/opengv))

 - **Consistent_est**：**Global Consistent Optimizer with Bias Elimination** (our method, SOTA!)

 Among them, the algorithms that require initial values (E_MGN, EigenSolver) use the solution of 5pt-RANSAC as the initial value.

 The evaluation uses the Multiview dataset from ETH3D, which can be found at: [Datasets - ETH3D](https://www.eth3d.net/datasets#high-res-multi-view).
 Information about the dataset can be found in the documentation: [Documentation - ETH3D](https://www.eth3d.net/documentation).
 We have also modified the data loader for convenient data association between any two images.
 Their source code is available at: [ETH3D/format-loader](https://github.com/ETH3D/format-loader).

+We also conduct experiments on KITTI dataset [Visual Odometry / SLAM Evaluation 2012](https://www.cvlibs.net/datasets/kitti/eval_odometry.php).
+For evaluation on KITTI, we provide many useful tools in `src/kitti_tools` for u convinience.

 If you encounter any problems or have any questions while using this repository, use **issue** with detailed nformation if possible.
-Of course, feel free to contact us via email: [zengqingcheng@cuhk.edu.cn](mailto:zengqingcheng@cuhk.edu.cn)
+Of course, feel free to contact us via email: [zengqingcheng@cuhk.edu.cn](mailto:zengqingcheng@cuhk.edu.cn,qzeng450@connect.hkust-gz.edu.cn)

 ## Installation

-> The code in this repository has been compiled and tested on Windows using [Msys2-MinGW64](https://www.msys2.org/).
-Therefore, in theory, it should also work on Linux systems after installing `cmake`, `build-essential`, and the dependencies listed below.
+> The code in this repository has been compiled and tested on Windows using [Msys2-MinGW64](https://www.msys2.org/) and Ubuntu 22.04.

 The dependencies of this repository include: